 I thought of open adoption as a bad thing for a child.
-That it would confuse and them.
+That it would confuse them.

 Today, I would tell my 30-year-old self that your lack of knowledge is hampering your understanding and you have to stop thinking of just yourself in this journey.
 It’s not about you!!

 How about after you bring home a baby?
 Many families feel that once the baby comes home that’s the end of the journey.
 Phew, the hard part is over!